Haghrah/PyIT2FLS/Sphinx docs/source/_generated/pyit2fls.rst

 Example 2: Defining type 1 TSK fuzzy systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the second example, we are going to define a simple type 1 TSK fuzzy system, calculate its output for some inputs, and plot the control surface for it.
-So, we first define the T1FSs representing inputs of the fuzzy system.
+In this example, we define a simple Type 1 TSK fuzzy system, calculate its output for specific inputs, and plot its control surface.
+First, we define the *T1FS* objects representing the inputs of the fuzzy system.

 .. code-block:: python